Physics-50/General/docs/uncertainty-introduction.md

 ### Combining Uncertainties

 When you make a measurement you will often have multiple sources of uncertainty.
+Sometimes you have designed your experiment so that multiple sources of uncertainty are all accounted for in the variation between trials.
 Sometimes one source of uncertainty has a much larger contribution than others, in which case the smaller contributions can be ignored.
-But what if two or more sources of uncertainty are about equal in their impact?
+But what if two or more sources of uncertainty are not represented in the SEM of repeated trials, and are about equal in their impact?
 In order to obtain a final estimate of uncertainty you can combine the sources by adding **_in quadrature_**.
 Adding in quadrature means to square each individual uncertainty, add them all together, and take the square root of the sum,
 $$ \delta x_\mathrm{total} = \sqrt{(\delta x_1)^2 + (\delta x_2)^2 + (\delta x_3)^2 + \cdots}$$
 where $$\delta x_\mathrm{total}$$ is the total uncertainty in the measured value $$x$$ and $$\delta x_1$$,$$\delta x_2$$,$$\delta x_3$$,… are the uncertainties in $$x$$ from various independent sources.